 State Museum of History of Uzbekistan

-Amir Timur Museum also known as a Timurid Museum.
-The museum is dedicated to the Mongolian commander Amir Temur (or Tamerlane) and the history of the development of the entire Central Asian territory during his reign, as well as his entire dynasty.
-It contains about 5 thousand exhibits that date back to the reign of Amir Temur and the Timurid dynasty.
-The museum presents Amir Temur’s family, his coming to power, military campaigns, diplomatic and trade relations, milestones in the development of the city, education and science.
+The museum also presents Amir Timur’s family, his coming to power, military campaigns, diplomatic and trade relations, milestones in the development of the city, education and science.
 There are also exhibits associated with members of the Timurid dynasty: weapons, maps, coins, miniatures, manuscripts, pottery and jewelry.

 Oqsaroy & Islam Karimov Museum

-Until recently, the building was one of the most closed and inaccessible to ordinary people since even the street along the residence was blocked.
-It is located on the Afrosiab street in Tashkent and is well known under the name “Oqsaroy Residence”.
-The museum was opened in 2017, previously this building was the Oqsaroy Palace which means White Palace served as the working residence during Karimov’s era.
-It is the place where death sentences for humans were declared.
-There are 2 rooms, first contains photographs of president Karimov mainly from the official functions, while the second room has a series of wild surrealist paintings of Karimov, and his wife.
+Until recently, the building housing the Islam Karimov museum was one of the most closed and inaccessible locations of Tashkent for ordinary people as even the street along the residence was blocked.
+The museum was opened in 2017 and is located on the Afrosiab street of Tashkent and is well known under the name “Oqsaroy Residence” as previously this building was the Oqsaroy Palace, meaning White Palace and served as the working residence of the president during Karimov’s era.

 It is also the place where death sentences for humans were declared.
 There are 2 rooms, of which the first one contains photographs of president Karimov, mainly from the official functions, while the second room has a series of wild surrealist paintings of Karimov and his wife.